Morus Zero Portable Clothes Dryer Review For RV & Travel Use

 UV Light

 UV lights have been used by hospitals for years to sterilize air and surfaces.
-Over the past few years, UV lights have showed up in all sorts of home appliances.
+Over the past few years, UV lights have shown up in many home appliances.

 shoes inside the morus mini dryer on the included wire rack